Do you want to watch TV for free? You can get local channels without paying a monthly fee when you buy a digital TV

 It’s the simplest antenna to install, but it won’t work well for everyone.
 This type is usually best for urban areas where broadcast towers are close.

 If you want to improve the signal of a single digital TV antenna, moving it closer to a window or higher up on a wall might do the trick.

 Attic TV Antenna

-An attic antenna is a larger unit, similar to an outdoor antenna, but installed in your attic on a mounted metal pole.
+An attic antenna is a larger unit, similar to an outdoor antenna, but it’s installed in your attic on a mounted metal pole.

-Follow any directions accompanying the attic antenna for the best results.
-The installation process will involve connecting the antenna to your home media wiring, so take proper precautions when proceeding with the installation.
+The installation process will involve connecting the antenna to your home media wiring, so follow the instructions and take proper precautions if you’re installing the antenna yourself.

 The main disadvantage is that roofing materials may prevent the antenna from picking up channels clearly.
 Other factors like fluorescent lights and computers may also negatively affect your TV’s ability to receive a clear picture from the antenna.

 Outdoor TV Antenna

 An outdoor antenna, also known as a whole-house antenna, is best for people who live far away from broadcast towers.
-Generally, the outdoor antenna serves homes in rural communities the best picture and the most channel options.
+Generally, an outdoor antenna gives homes in rural communities the best picture and the most channel options.

-Outdoor antennas are the trickiest to install since you’ll have to get on your roof and anchor the unit down, as well as ground the wiring.
-As with attic antennas, follow directions and take proper precautions when installing an outdoor antenna.
+Outdoor antennas are the trickiest to install since you’ll have to get on your roof to anchor the unit down and ground the wiring.
+As with attic antennas, follow the directions and take proper precautions when installing an outdoor antenna.

 3. What’s the Best TV Antenna for Me?

 The best way to find the best digital TV antenna for your home is to visit AntennaWeb.
-There, you can input your ZIP code and review the antenna recommendations from participating Consumer Technology Association (CTA) vendors.
+There, you can input your address and/or ZIP code and review antenna recommendations from participating Consumer Technology Association (CTA) vendors.